 - Similarly, get another code module and write down the following code into it.

 - After executing the code and returning to the worksheet, we can see that there is only one name ID available.
-And the Units one is already deleted.
+The Units one has already been deleted.

 4. Eliminating Hidden Named Range